geomagpy/magpy/README.md

         data.write('/tmp/',filenamebegins='MyExample_', format_type='IAGA')

 Please note that storing data in a different formt might require additional meta information.
-Checkout section (i) on how to deal with these aspects.
+Checkout section (i) on how to deal with these aspects.-->

 ### 2.3 Getting help on options and usage

-#### 2.3.1 Pythons help function
+#### 2.3.1 Python's help function

-Information on individual methods and their options can be obtained as follows:
+Information on individual methods and options can be obtained as follows:

 For basic functions: